the-sink/roblox-reuploader/README.md

 ## Step 3: Install Roblox plugin

-A copy of the required plugin exists in the repo: `AudioUpload.rbxmx` (it will be uploaded to Roblox once the plugin has been tested in more scenarios).
-Until it's uploaded to Roblox, you will need to insert this plugin file into your local plugins folder.
-This can be found by launching Studio, navigating to the Plugins tab, and clicking "Plugins Folder" on the left.
-Copy the `.rbxmx` file into that folder, then restart Studio.
+The companion plugin is available [here](https://www.roblox.com/library/9106046275/Bulk-Audio-Reupload-Helper) to install.
+This plugin will send the server a list of all IDs that need to be reuploaded, and replaces all old IDs with the new ones in studio once the uploads have completed.

+A copy of the required plugin exists in the repo, called `AudioUpload.rbxmx`, if you wish to use a local copy instead.

 ## Step 4: Start the Python server